-Commission Decision (D.) 11-06-017 found that "natural gas transmission pipelines in service in California must be brought into compliance with modern standards for safety" and ordered all California natural gas transmission pipeline operators "to prepare and file a comprehensive Implementation Plan to replace or pressure test all natural gas transmission pipelines in California that has not been tested or for which reliable records are not available."
-The Commission required that the plans "also address retrofitting pipeline to allow for in-line inspection tools and, where appropriate, automated or remote controlled shut off valves."
-Many of the requirements of D.11-06-017 were later codified into California Public Utilities Code Sections 957 and 958.
+Commission Decision (D.) 11-06-017 found that "natural gas transmission pipelines in service in California must be brought into compliance with modern standards for safety" and ordered all California natural gas transmission pipeline operators "to prepare and file a comprehensive

+Implementation Plan to replace or pressure test all natural gas transmission pipelines in California that has not been tested or for which reliable records are not available."14 The Commission required that the plans "also address retrofitting pipeline to allow for in-line inspection tools and, where appropriate, automated or remote controlled shut off valves."15 Many of the requirements of D.11-06-017 were later codified into California Public Utilities Code Sections 957 and 958.
+As a benefit to these plans, material failure and outside force (earthquakes, landslides, third party impact) threats as identified by PHMSA may be addressed because of pressure testing, replacing and valve automation.

-On August 26, 2011, the Company filed their PSEP.
+On August 26, 2011, the Company complied through the filing of their PSEP.
 The PSEP encompasses the following four objectives: